Engineering, Entrepreneurship and Innovation / Technology, Entrepreneurship and Innovation – Faculty of Engineering

 How to apply

-Academic Prerequisites: Undergraduate degree in STEM (for the MEEI) or a four-year non-STEM degree in a public policy-related field (for the MTEI)
+Academic Prerequisites: Undergraduate degree in STEM (for the MEEI) or a four-year non-STEM degree (for the MTEI)

 Anticipated Admission Range